-Cars coming straight in the opposite direction, more often than not, have the right of way when coming through the intersection.
-In addition, the driver turning left has a legal obligation to wait until it is completely safe to make the turn.
-Therefore, if the situation becomes unsafe, fault is usually assigned to the driver turning left.
+The driver turning left has a legal obligation to wait until it is completely safe to make the turn.
+Therefore, if an accident occurs, fault is usually assigned to the driver turning left.

 For a free legal consultation, call (201) 585-9111

 How Can I Tell Who Is At Fault for a Left-Turn Accident?

 Much like with rear-end accidents, the damage to the vehicles in a left-turn accident can usually give an idea of who is at fault.
 Police officers who respond to the scene of an accident often use the location of damage to the vehicles involved to make a preliminary determination of fault.

 Damage to the driver’s side of the vehicle traveling straight generally indicates that the driver turning left was careless.
 However, if the front of the car that was going straight is damaged, this may signal that the vehicle’s driver was in the wrong.